-Tasting Tip: There are many well-regarded restaurants in McMinnville.
-However, consider venturing to nearby Blue Goat Restaurant in Amity for casual food, much of it cooked in the huge wood-fire oven designed by Kiko Denzer.
+There are many well-regarded restaurants in McMinnville where you can eat dinner.
+However, consider venturing to Blue Goat Restaurant in Amity for casual food, much of it cooked in the huge wood-fire oven designed by Kiko Denzer.

 Youngberg Hill is located at 10660 Southwest Youngberg Hill Road, McMinnville, OR 97128, United States.
 Reservations can be made over the phone (503-472-2727) or on the hotel’s website.

-We couldn’t leave the Willamette Valley without tasting more wine.
-Our favorite tasting spots were the historic The Eyrie Vineyards and The Carlton Winemakers Studio.
+During our visit, our favorite tasting spots were The Eyrie Vineyards and The Carlton Winemakers Studio.
 Both offered different wine tasting experiences, with the similarities being friendly education and fantastic wine.